RKROCKS47/Vaishnavi-Furniture/README.md

 # Vaishnavi Furniture 🪑

-Vaishnavi Furniture is a modern furniture and cooling solutions website built to showcase products like sofas, beds, wardrobes, and cnc designs for a local retail business.
+Vaishnavi Furniture is a modern furniture and cooling solutions website built to showcase products like sofas, beds,mandir, wardrobes, and cnc designs for a local retail business.
 It focuses on clean UI, simple navigation, and a responsive layout suitable for real-world use.

 ## 🚀 Live Demo